PG&E nearing $13.5 billion deal with wildfire victims - BBG

-(Reuters) - Bankrupt California power producer PG&E Corp (PCG.N) is close to finalizing terms for a $13.5 billion payout to victims of wildfires ignited by its power lines, Bloomberg reported on Wednesday, citing people familiar with the matter.
+Dec 4 (Reuters) - Bankrupt California power producer PG&E Corp is close to finalizing terms for a $13.5 billion payout to victims of wildfires ignited by its power lines, Bloomberg reported bloom.bg/2RhJUUC on Wednesday, citing people familiar with the matter.

 Shares of the company rose about 13% to $9.62.